yobad/AppDevIII2024/_posts/2024-02-23-Lecture5_Navigation.md

   }
   ```

-- **Note:** You may define hierarchical routes too at this point using forward slashes in the routes arguments, but for simplicity purposes we will use only the name of each file to route it.
+- **Note:** You may define hierarchical routes too at this point using forward slashes in the routes arguments,

   ```
    Routing.RegisterRoute($"//Home/{nameof(MainPage)}", typeof(MainPage));
   ```

+   **but for simplicity purposes we will use only the name of each file to route it**